-Easily one of my favorite parts of Los Angeles, when you walk through the Venice canals you don’t feel like you’re in Los Angeles at all.
+Easily one of my favorite locations of Los Angeles is Venice.
+When you walk through the Venice canals you don’t feel like you’re in Los Angeles at all.
 It’s so quiet and serene and the homes are so charming.
 Whenever I visit there are very few people around and it’s nice to get lost within the little streets and bridges.

 Along with that, Venice beach is one of the most famous beaches in America with its never-ending street performers.
 It attracts all kinds of people and is a great place to immerse yourself in the Los Angeles culture for a day.

 If you’re looking for a quintessential palm tree-lined street in Los Angeles, look no further and head to Canon Drive.
 Located in Beverly Hills this street is perfect for capturing your California shots.
 The cross streets are Canon Drive and Carmelita Ave.

 Address: Canon Drive and Carmelita Avenue, Beverly Hills, 90210

 Hollywood Sign, Los Angeles